-In May of this year, President Biden announced a raise in the annual refugee admissions cap to 62,500 for the fiscal year.
+In May of 2021, President Biden announced a raise in the annual refugee admissions cap to 62,500 for the fiscal year.
 This announcement erases the historically low cap set by the previous administration of 15,000.
 In a statement issued by the White House, President Biden announced, “The United States Refugee Admissions Program embodies America’s commitment to protect the most vulnerable, and to stand as a beacon of liberty and refuge to the world.
 It’s a statement about who we are, and who we want to be.”

 This revision is a pivot from President Biden’s previous statement made in April 2021 regarding his slow action to increase the 15,000 refugee admissions gap, stating the decision “remains justified by humanitarian concerns and is otherwise in the national interest.”
 Reports stated that the administration was hesitant to increase the number of refugees amid a record influx at the US-Mexico border but subsequently decided to increase the admissions cap due to backlash from supporters.